 The Pride Centre was established to provide a safe, comfortable, non-biased and positive environment for those who identify as queer, including the gay, lesbian, bi-sexual, transsexual, transgender, two-spirit, intersexed and questioning communities and their allies.

 UOSERT provides a 24/7 emergency medical response service on main campus, as well as event coverage and first aid trainings.

 The Racialized and Indigenous Students Experience Centre.

 The Centre for Students with Disabilities promotes the independence of students with disabilities on campus, and organizes various campaigns and accessible social events.
 In addition, the centre provides support to campus organizers by helping make their activities and student spaces accessible.

 International House is a fun, student-run service that promotes cultural diversity and acceptance of all cultural, ethnic and racial groups on campus.
 It serves international students and anyone interested in going around the world while staying on campus.

 We offer confidential advocacy services to all students facing problems with the University of Ottawa and who wish to file an appeal or a complaint.
 We also offer educational initiatives regarding academic and human rights.

-The Women’s Resource Centre is an inclusive, non-judgmental, pro-choice, feminist drop-in space that supports community members (women, trans* folk and men) who want to work together to challenge gender oppression on campus and in our communities.
+The Women’s Resource Centre is an inclusive, non-judgmental, pro-choice, and feminist drop-in space.
+The Centre supports community members (women, trans* folk and men) who want to work together to challenge gender oppression on campus.